Last updated: May 2020

 - when entering competitions, surveys or prize draws

-The data you provide to use includes only what we need to provide the service or information you have requested, and includes:
+The data you provide us includes only what we need to provide the service, product or information you have requested, and includes:

-- User Name, email address, log-in details, purchases and PayPal information from our online shop
+- User Name, email address, log-in details, purchases from our online shop

 - User name, email address and log-in details for your employees who access our LMS